Lying 2,300 miles off the Chilean coast is Easter Island—the most isolated inhabited island on Earth, a historical and archaeological gem.

 It appears the original settlers of this island were Polynesian, as is its native name, Rapa Nui.
-Although Dutch made landfall on Easter Day of 1722, for which the island takes its modern name, the majority of the population claims the ancestry of the original inhabitants, whose distinctive culture—the result of living in isolation from the outside world for over centuries—is still reflected in the lifestyle today.
+Although Dutch made landfall on Easter Day of 1722 (how the island acquired its modern name), the majority of the population claims the ancestry of the original inhabitants, whose distinctive culture—the result of living in isolation from the outside world for centuries—is still reflected in the lifestyle today.

-There are a total 887 Moai statues in number that have been recorded, believed to be more than 500 centuries old.
+There are a total 887 Moai statues that have been recorded, and they are believed to be more than 500 centuries old.
 And while scholars have pieced together some of the tragic history regarding the decay of the Rapa Nui culture, vital parts of the story like how these Moai were built, and why, are still missing.